sudnya/video-classifier/minerva-technical-documentation.md

 ### The Neural Network Library

  Each neural network contains multiple layers.
 Each layer is represented as a collection of sparse matrices.
 The neural network library starts by initializing the network randomly.
 The inputs to the neural network are pixels of a down-sampled image in the form of a matrix.
-We use the back-propagation
+With pixel values as input to the neural network, we use the back-propagation algorithm to train the neural network.
+The neural network is trained until the cost function for the neural network is minimized.
+The optimization library is used to compute this cost function.

 ### The optimization library

 ### The linear algebra library
 ### The video library